Accessible Washing Machine

 We recommended the use of the MikroElectronica PICPLC16 relay control board, which as an off-the-shelf PCB minimised prototyping costs and allowed rapid development.

-Tritec engineers then took responsibility for the control board hardware and software, which enabled the Brompton Washscape engineers to focus on the mechanical engineering tasks.
+Tritec engineers then took responsibility for the electronics development, including configuring the control board hardware and developing the embedded control software.
+This enabled the Brompton Washscape engineers to focus on the mechanical engineering tasks.
 Tritec also provided workshop space and assistance for the initial research and development activities.

 Tritec developed the embedded software needed to operate the machine.
 Our focus on high quality software proved beneficial, as software changes could be made easily as the machines design was modified throughout the project following research, testing and user trials.